 Apple is set to announce the earnings information later today which will include the iPod sales for the last three months.
 This is the same period that Apple warned sales would not pick up in.
 MacWorld reports that analysts expect iPod sales to barely break 3 million units, down from over 6 million during last quarter.

 Declining sales, even due to an aging product, are not a good sign for a new iPod this year.
-If Apple is planning a new iPod touch 6th generation release for 2014 it would make sense to see the new iPod arrive after Apple shows off iPhone 6 models in the fall.
+If Apple is planning a new iPod touch 6th generation release for 2014 it would make sense to see the new iPod arrive after Apple shows off iOS 8 and the rumored new iPhone 6 models in the fall.